 Tokyo Death Metro

 The Tokyo Death Metro serves as the Multiplayer functionality of Let it Die.
-Below are a list of its several functions:
+Below is a list of its several functions:

 Players are encouraged to join a team based on their region.
 The game then aggregates information of the player as they perform raids on rival teams.